SystemFw/blog/content/staging/paxos-failures.md

 We have client processes interacting with our WOR, which is in turn implemented by a set of processes.
 Paxos divides these processes into _proposers_, _acceptors_ , and _learners_, although these roles don't have to be disjoint.
-We are focusing on `WOR.write` here, so we only need proposers, i.e. _writers_, and acceptors, i.e. _storage servers_.
+We are focusing on `write` here, so we only need proposers, i.e. _writers_, and acceptors, i.e. _storage servers_.

 How many instances of each of these processes should we have?
 Paxos mandates lower bounds based on the number `f` of failures we want to